twitchyliquid64/bob-the-builder/README.md

-#TODOS#
- - Everything - All I have currently is boilerplate.

-# README #

-This README would normally document whatever steps are necessary to get your application up and running.
+### TODOS ###
+ - Run from user interface
+ - Implement the different phase types
+ - Collect results
+ - WS for UI - producers/consumers architecture
+ - Display results to user

 ### What is this repository for? ###

-* Stores code for the simple build automator 'bob the builder'
+* Stores code for the simple run automator 'bob the builder'
 * Version 0.0.1

 ### How do I get set up? ###